CS388-Group1/bite/README.md

 ### Description

 Bite is an app that helps users discover recipes based on the ingredients they have available.
-By inputting the ingredients they have on hand, users can quickly find recipe options that suit their needs.
-The app also allows users to save their dietary preferences and favorite recipes for easy access.
+By inputting the ingredients they have on hand or scanning their food using the Spoonacular image classification API, users can quickly find recipe options that suit their needs.
+The app also allows users to save their dietary preferences, create and manage their own recipes, and discover trending recipes.

 ### App Evaluation